 It seems that – “every medicine man is a healer, but the shaman employs a method that is his and his alone.”

 The Question became “What am I to do with the dreams that took me here.”
 I chose to trust that answers would come.
 My preventive psychiatry training has conditioned me to tolerate fairly crazy possibilities and I am conditioned to consider the Divine factor.
 Eliade tells me – “the shaman’s instruction often takes place in dreams.
 It is in dreams that the pure sacred life is entered and direct relations with the god, spirits, and ancestral souls are re-established.
 It is always in dreams that historical time is abolished and the mythical time regained – which allows the future shaman to witness the beginnings of the world and hence to become contemporary not only with the cosmogony but also with the primordial mythical revelations.”
 Furthermore, it seems that “If a candidate does not follow the instructions received in his dreams, or the traditional patterns, he is doomed to fail.”
 That’s a bit strong.
 I would not want to function out of fear.
 It seems that felt resistance is not unusual, however – “Usually a person is reluctant to become a shaman, and assumes his powers and follows the spirit’s bidding only when he is told by other shamans that otherwise death will result.”
 This resistance to “divine election” is explained by “mankind’s ambivalent attitude toward the sacred.”
 My ambivalence is changing, as I trust in Buber’s insight that “God may take you where you wish not to come.”
-In Sanford’s strengthening statement, “it can be said we unconsciously contain an image of what we should become, and the psyche tries to lead each individual human being to fulfill his destiny” and in my experiential sessions twice a month with Sanford, I am learning to come into new relationship to the images from the unconscious.
+In Sanford’s strengthening statement, “it can be said we unconsciously contain an image of what we should become, and the psyche tries to lead each individual human being to fulfill his destiny” and in my experiential sessions with Sanford, I am learning to come into new relationship to the images from the unconscious.
 It is not quite so frightening and shocking anymore and someday I might not only get to know who Dee Pye really is, but even accept her.
 Perhaps this is a gift I really can’t refuse?
 I continue this journey.

 This paper has been a sacred experience.
 I am grateful for the opportunity this class afforded me.
 It was interesting that the weekend before Dr. Cummins class began, I had a dream.
 I was sharing my fascination with a huge rock on a hill to the class.
 In dreamwork with John Sanford, I was told that the rock is a symbol for the self – the philosopher’s stone.